 “It’s much less labour intensive, there’s no bending over and it's a really good product for us.”

-“It virtually hits the leaf and the shoot and burns it off immediately,” he adds.
+“It virtually hits the leaf and the shoot and burns it of immediately,” he explains.

-He says the active ingredient in Spotlight Plus is carfentrazone but it differs from other carfentrazone as the formulation is purpose-designed for sucker control in vine and tree crops.
+He says the active ingredient Spotlight Plus is carfentrazone, but it differs from other carfentrazone as the formulation is purpose designed for sucker control in vine and tree crops.
 In fact, it is the only product registered for sucker control.

 “Quite often when we're using other carfentrazone products in the field as spikes with our other under-vine herbicides, we get a lot of spotting up in the canopy.

-“Spotlight Plus has an oil adjuvant system built into the product and that helps when spraying suckers under the vine canopy.
+“Spotlight Plus Herbicide has an oil adjuvant system built-into the product and that helps when spraying suckers under the vine canopy.
 Where we put it, is where it stays.”

-Mr Falkenberg is an agronomist in the Barossa Valley and looks after a wide range of customers and grape varieties.
+As an agronomist in the Barossa Valley, Shaun looks after a wide range of customers and grape varieties.

 “Shiraz is a flagship for us, but we also have excellent Riesling, very good cabernet, merlot, grenache and mataro in the Barossa Valley as well.

-“I’ve been in the reseller side of viticulture for the last 25 years and look at the full picture before recommending a product.
+“I’ve been in the reseller side of viticulture for the past 25 years and look at the full picture before recommending a product.

 “If it comes down to a product that has to be applied, it's always got to be something which is reputable, and something where we get some really good backup support.”